Iakobson/prices-pulses/docs/MUI-compendium.md

    }
 ```

-## Layout MUI system
-> _Stack is ideal for one-dimensional layouts, while Grid is preferable when you need both vertical and horizontal arrangement._

-### Grid
-> _Responsive layout grid adapts to screen size and orientation, ensuring consistency across layouts._\
-> _Material Design's responsive UI is based on a 12-column grid layout._

-* docs:
-* code:

 #### Default breakpoints
 > _Each breakpoint (a key) matches with a fixed screen width (a value):_
 - **xs**, extra-small: 0px